mprahl/ansible-role-lets-encrypt-route-53/README.md

 This is an Ansible role that automates the generation of Let's Encrypt signed certificates with DNS challenges on Amazon's Route 53 (AWS).

-When this role manages dependencies for you, Debian-family systems install `openssl`, `python3-boto3`, `python3-cryptography`, and `python3-openssl` from distribution packages.
-Red Hat Enterprise Linux 8+ and macOS use a Python 3 virtualenv for the AWS and crypto Python libraries required by the role.

-If you are not using this role on Debian/Ubuntu, Red Hat Enterprise Linux 8+, or macOS, you must install `openssl`, `boto3`, `botocore`, and a recent Python crypto stack manually before using the role.
+This role assumes the required Python and crypto dependencies are already installed on the managed host.
+It does not create a virtualenv or install host packages.

 ## Requirements